 VS Code AKA Visual Studio Code is different from Microsoft Visual Studio, a cross-platform code editor that supports multiple programming languages.
 It is free and open-source.

 What is pyCharm?

 PyCharm is an IDE for python development with support for multiple python versions, imports and refactoring tools.

 It comes with code intelligence features like autocomplete, live templates as well as integrated debugging capabilities.

-It is available in two editions; community edition which is freely available and professional edition which costs $89 per year license.
+It is available in two editions; community edition which is the freely available and professional edition which costs $89 per year license.

 Which python IDE should you choose?

 Most programmers when they start learning Python, they consider using Python IDLE.
 Which is not a bad option for someone who has just started learning Python.
 Once you are familiar with IDLE and Python Syntax, you can also try Atom for Python with Plugin installed.